jaeyoon1603/Retrieval-RegionalAttention/README.md

 --------------------------------------------------------------------------------------------------
 For testing,
 ```
-#With Oxford dataset
+#When testing with Oxford dataset
 python Measure_OxfordParis.py --dataset Oxford
-#With Paris dataset
+#When testing with Paris dataset
 python Measure_OxfordParis.py --dataset Paris
 ```
 For training regional attention network,